Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/03_Modules.md

 On LUMI, the conflicting module of the same family will be unloaded automatically when loading another module of that particular family.

-This is shown in the example in the previous subsection (the `module load PrgEnv-gnu` in a fresh long shell) in two places.
-It is the mechanism that unloaded `PrgEnv-cray` when loading `PrgEnv-gnu` and that then unloaded `cce/14.0.1` when the `PrgEnv-gnu` module loaded the `gcc/11.2.0` module.
+This is shown in the example in the previous subsection (the `module load PrgEnv-aocc` in a fresh long shell) in two places.
+It is the mechanism that unloaded `PrgEnv-cray` when loading `PrgEnv-aocc` and that then unloaded `cce/14.0.1` when the `PrgEnv-aocc` module loaded the `aocc/3.2.0` module.

 !!!
 Note
     Some clusters do not allow the automatic unloading of a module of the same